Hindu denominations: Slavic Vedism

 Slavic Vedism involves the worship of Vedic gods, characterised by its use of indigenous Slavic rituals and Slavic names for the deities, distinguishing from other groups which have maintained a stronger bond with modern Hinduism, although Krishnaite groups often identify themselves as "Vedic" too.
 Also some syncretic groups within Slavic Native Faith (Slavic Neopaganism) use the term "Vedism".

 Cross-denominational influences

-Atman Jnana

-Jñāna is a Sanskrit word that means knowledge.
-In Vedas it means true knowledge, that (atman) is identical with Brahman.
-It is also referred to as Atma Jnana which is frequently translated as self-realization.

 Bhakti movement

 The Bhakti movement was a theistic devotional trend that originated in the seventh-century Tamil south India (now parts of Tamil Nadu and Kerala), and spread northwards.
 It swept over east and north India from the fifteenth-century onwards, reaching its zenith between the 15th and 17th century CE.
 The Bhakti movement regionally developed as Hindu denominations around different gods and goddesses, such as Vaishnavism (Vishnu), Shaivism (Shiva), Shaktism (Shakti goddesses), and Smartism.
 The movement was inspired by many poet-saints, who championed a wide range of philosophical positions ranging from theistic dualism of Dvaita to absolute monism of Advaita Vedanta.
 Scriptures of the Bhakti movement include the Bhagavad Gita, Bhagavata Purana and Padma Purana.

 As part of the legacy of the Alvars, five Vaishnava philosophical traditions (sampradayas) has developed at the later stages.